High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Numerical experiments

-In Figure~\ref{fig:numerics1} we display the mean and $\frac{\sigma}{2}$-band of the likelihood of $\theta_*$ given the data over the episodes for the different data collection procedures.
-It is easy to see that the optimal oracle excitation performs best.
-Further, since the setup is constructed in a way that input design yields significant benefits, isotropic Gaussian excitations perform significantly worse compared to all other input sequences.
-Interestingly, Algorithm~\ref{alg:inputDesign} with $\rho_k \equiv 0$ performs almost as good as the offline oracle excitation and on par with the online oracle approach, even though it lacks the knowledge of the true system and relies on \ac{CE}.
-This means that, even though Algorithm~\ref{alg:inputDesign} does not necessarily plan with the correct system initially, the obtained data is still informative, and in particular significantly more informative than data that is collected using isotropic Gaussian excitations.
+\emph{Experiment design can be low gain:} Now we consider a setup where the set $\SSet$ is generated randomly.
+To be precise, we consider the case where $\SSet$ consists of $20$ additional systems, where the parameters are drawn from a Gaussian around the true parameters $(A_*, B_*)$.
+The true system matrices $(A_*, B_*)$ and all other problem parameters are the same as in the previous section, to single out the effect structure in $\SSet$ has on the results.
+We again compare Alg.~\ref{alg:inputDesign} with $\rho_k\equiv 0$ to 1) Alg.~\ref{alg:inputDesign} with oracle knowledge (in each epoch \eqref{eq:runningOptU} is solved using $\theta_*$), 2) the optimization criterion proposed by \cite{wagenmaker2020active} with oracle knowledge, and 3) $u(t)\simiid\N(0, \frac12 I_{n_u})$.
+Further, we consider different time-varying choices of the weighting parameter $\rho_k$, namely $\rho_k = \frac{1}{1+k}$ and $\rho_k = \frac{1}{(1+k)^2}$.
+The resulting mean and $\frac{\sigma}{2}$-band of the likelihood of $\theta_*$ given the data over 100 Monte Carlo simulations are displayed in Figure~\ref{fig:numericsRandomExample}.
+Again, isotropic Gaussian excitations perform worse than all excitation sequences generated by Alg.~\ref{alg:inputDesign}.
+Notice, however, that compared to the previous setting, the gap is significantly smaller.
+This is due to the fact that the set $\mathcal{S}$ consists of randomly generated systems.
+Hence, the set exhibits less structure, and uniform exploration is closer to optimal.
+This is in accordance with our theoretical results and indicates that there exist non-trivial cases where experiment design provides only a small benefit over isotropic random excitations.
+The criterion presented in~\cite{wagenmaker2020active} performs similarly to random excitations and worse than our approach for all considered choices of $\rho_k$.
+Interestingly, in all our numerical evaluations, Alg.~\ref{alg:inputDesign} with $\rho_k \equiv 0$ performs on par with the online oracle approach, even though it lacks the knowledge of the true system and relies on \ac{CE}.
+In particular, this choice outperformed all other selections of $\rho_k$.
+This means that, even though Alg.~\ref{alg:inputDesign} does not necessarily plan with the correct system initially, the obtained data is still informative, and in particular significantly more informative than data that is collected using isotropic Gaussian excitations.
 Capturing this effect mathematically and understanding how it depends on the structure of the set $\SSet$ is an interesting direction for future research.
-While the active learning criterion in~\cite{wagenmaker2020active}, which does not account for the finite hypothesis class, outperforms isotropic Gaussian excitations, it falls short of the criterion presented in this work.
-This highlights the importance of using the knowledge of the finite hypothesis class in input design.